As suggested by the top search, a potential buyer is perusing your house information while waiting for his or her coffee on the phone.

 - Only use exit-intent pop-ups with caution: Property appraisal offers can be successful when a visitor is leaving a page but ensure they’re not too invasive

-- Respect for browsing privacy: No pressure for those who are not ready; and clear contact options for the ready buyer.
+- Respect for browsing privacy: No pressure for those who are not ready, and clear contact options for the ready buyer.

 The best lead generation should feel like customer service, not sales pressure.
 If you are bringing something of real value up front, they will give you their information.
 Push too hard up too soon and you’ll end up scaring away the very leads you try to entice.